miker704/Strife/patches2.md

 - Backed up server update function to deprecated prior to implementing snack bar.
 - Replaced server update function with considerations for snackbar implementation able to parse removal of icon after updating and filtering out the removal icon bool from update params.
 - Created a new backend route to obtain the mutual friends between two users.
+- Created a new backend route to obtain the mutual servers between two users.

 ### Front-End Changes